Charles Bugnet

-Colonel Charles Valentin Marie Bugnet (14 August 1884 – 17 December 1955) was a French military officer who served, with the rank of major, as aide-de-camp to French general Ferdinand Foch from September 1919 until Foch's death in 1929.
+Colonel Charles Valentin Marie Bugnet (14 August 1884 – 17 December 1955) was a French military officer who served, with the rank of Major, as aide-de-camp (orderly officer) to French General Ferdinand Foch from September 1919 until Foch's death in 1929.
 Bugnet served Marshal Foch for more than nine years, and he is credited with writing the first biography about Foch, Foch Speaks, finished in June 1929, just months after Foch's death in March of that year.
 Bugnet was also a writer of books.
 He died in Paris in 1955 of natural causes.